Canvey Island: Bare-knuckle boxing

-The Lobster Smack Inn saw many bare-knuckle fights in the 1850s, but few as dramatic as that between Tom 'the Brighton Boy' Sayers (1826–65) and Aaron Jones on 6 January 1857.
-The fight lasted for three hours and 65 rounds, and was finally declared a draw when it became too dark to see.
-Sayers won at the rematch a month later in London.
+The Lobster Smack Inn saw many bare-knuckle fights in the 1850s.
 Sometimes the bouts were between local families, the best known being that between champion Ben Caunt and Nat Langham.
 The fight arose from a family feud and Caunt took Langham to 60 rounds in September 1853.
 Langham was knocked down 59 times during the bout and because, it is said, of his sportsmanship Caunt agreed to settle their differences with a handshake.

 Preventive service

-Philip Benton reported about Canvey Chapel in 1867: "The seats are open and unappropriated, except one, which is set apart for the officer and the men under him of the Preventive Service; there being a station on the island for nine men, an officer and a chief boatman."
+Historian Philip Benton reported about Canvey Chapel in 1867: "The seats are open and unappropriated, except one, which is set apart for the officer and the men under him of the Preventive Service; there being a station on the island for nine men, an officer and a chief boatman."
 The Preventive Men had their own special row of cottages close to the seafront near the old Lobster Smack Inn.
 That ancient pub was itself described by Charles Dickens in Great Expectations.
 So out of the way (and therefore the haunt of smugglers) was the inn behind the sea wall, in the 18th century it was known as 'The World's End'.
 In the 19th century, the isolation made it an ideal point for the meetings of pugilists.
 The row of Preventive Men's Cottages has survived against the odds.
 Today they are surrounded by a small housing estate.